Year of entry 2024

 Critical Concepts in Applied Theatre and Intervention – 30 Credits

-This module will introduce students to a range of critical concepts that underpin applied theatre and interventionist practice in a seminar-based format.
-It will explore a set of key theoretical principles and provide opportunity for students to critique a variety of perspectives, and consider how core debates and discourse have shaped and influenced contemporary Applied Theatre practice.
+This module will introduce you to a range of critical concepts that underpin applied theatre and interventionist practice in a seminar-based format.
+It will explore a set of key theoretical principles and provide opportunity for you to critique a variety of perspectives, and consider how core debates and discourse have shaped and influenced contemporary Applied Theatre practice.

-Applied Theatre students have the option to undertake one optional module as part of their study, whether that be full-time or part-time students.
-Optional modules for PCI are extensive and cover a wide range of expertise and specialism, including policy management, arts and health practice as well as arts and activism.
+You will have the option to undertake one optional module as part of your study, whether you are full-time or part-time.
+Optional modules are extensive and cover a wide range of expertise and specialism, including policy management, arts and health practice as well as arts and activism.